cpucortexm/kernel_internals/README3.md

 **Coherent mapping**:
 This does both : allocates memory and also does mapping of this buffer i.e. produce corresponding bus address The dma_alloc_coherent() function allocates uncached, unbuffered memory for a device for performing DMA.
-It  allocates pages, returns the CPU-viewed (virtual) address, and sets the third argument to the device-viewed address.
+It  allocates pages, returns the CPU-viewed (virtual) address, and sets the third argument to the device-viewed address (bus/physical address).
 Memory allocated is physically contiguous.
-Automatically manages cache cohereny problems but is too costly as it has to allocate memory and then flush/invalidate
+Automatically manages cache coherency problems but is too costly as it has to allocate memory and then flush/invalidate
 API:
 dma_alloc_coherent()
 dma_free_coherent()